soumya225/peek/README.md

 ## Peek

-#### A website made with Flutter that aims to help new job seeking developers
+#### A website made with Flutter that aims to help job seeking developers

 <img src="homepage_screenshot.PNG" alt="Screenshot of Peek homepage"/>